- A bit less than a quarter of New Zealand is still covered in native forest (6.4 million ha)

 Bumper seed or 'mast'

-Past experience has shown that when a beech mast occurs, it leads to a dramatic rise in mice and rat populations, who feast on the plentiful seed all winter.
+When a beech mast occurs, it leads to a dramatic rise in mice and rat populations, who feast on the plentiful seed all winter.
 A single female rat can potentially produce 10 offspring every eight weeks.
+These predators turn to our native birds for food once the seeds disappear.

 Mountain beech flowers